ZF-Bern-HQ/Assignment/README.md

 ### Our expectation

-- Presentation with a clear problem statement & solution definition (a business opportunity potentially supported by market demand).
+- Presentation with a clear problem statement & solution definition.
 - Provide Illustration of results as much as possible.
-- Mockup/wireframe of digital solution for a fleet manager with a prescriptive / decision making feature.

-Design a mockup of business solution using insights from the data provided.
 The solution should serve a fleet manager to optimize the fleet operation.

-### Downloads
-Downloads will be made available during the workshops on Friday, Sept 16.
-Stay tuned!

-We look forward to working with you at the HackZurich 2022!

-You have questions, ideas for your own project, or just want to chat with us?
-Reach out on DISCORD channel #19-zf or directly at our booth.